Alpen Wings ED HD 8×42 Compact Binoculars Review

 -

-Significant instances of pincushioning are seen around the edges of the lenses which results in making images look like they are bending inwards.
+Significant instances of pincushioning are seen around the lenses’ edges, making images look like they are bending inward.

 -